 Do I need a visa to visit Zambian?

 It depends on your nationality.
-The first thing is to check your eligibility and you can do so using iVisa’s Visa Checker.
+The first thing is to check your eligibility by using iVisa’s Visa Checker.
 Just insert your country of origin and select Zambia as your destination.
 The information you need will be displayed in just a second.

 What is a Zambia eVisa?